cloud-ark/kubeplus/Guidelines.md

 Your Operator may be using default service account or some specific service account.
 Moreover, the service account may need to be granted specific permissions.
 Clearly document the service account needs of your Operator.
 Include this information in the ConfigMap that you will add for the 'usage' annotation on the CRD.

-## 16) Document naming convention and labels to be used with Custom Resources
+## 16) Document naming convention and labels to be used with your Custom Resources

 You may have special requirements for naming your custom resource instances or some of their Spec properties.
 Similarly you may have requirements related to the labels that need to be added on them.
 Document this information with in the ConfigMap corresponding to the 'usage' annotation on the CRD.